lbighetti/littlealchemist.io/_posts/2017-03-28-A-lot-of-piping-involved.md

 output1 = function(param)
 ```

-Now, often you have to to this multiple times in sequence, making something like this :
+Often you have to to this multiple times in sequence, making something like this :

 ```elixir
 output1 = function(param)